beraldofilippo/playerlib/README.md

 - Go to `Project structure` and add playerlib as a dependency

 ## How to use it
-Simple and self explanatory, just an actvity which launches the service, and a broadcast receiver to handle the launch of the activity from the player notification (when it gets clicked).
+An activity which launches the service, and a broadcast receiver to handle the launch of the activity from the player notification (when it gets clicked).
-Change the source of the stream changing the `Player.kt` file, in the `start()` method.
+It is possible to launch the stream with a custom url to the stream.

 *AndroidManifest.xml*
 ```